ManchesterBioinference/DEtime/README.md

 # DEtime
-DEtime is a R package for two-sample time series analysis using Gaussian process methods.
+DEtime is an R package for two-sample time series analysis using Gaussian process methods.
 This package implements the Gaussian regression framework for perturbation time point inferrence in a two sample case.

 ## Installation